arrat-tools/deploy/guide/01-deploy-the-infrastructure.md

 >
 > If you are unfamiliar with the installation process of the AWS CLI, you can get started with the prerequisites by following the steps [here][back-to-prerequisites]

-1: Clone the repository.
+1: Download and extract the release code.
 This step should already be done if you deployed the EC2 instance through the cli.

 2: From the command line, navigate to the stepfunctions directory.